Skip to content

 Why does 65% of sales content go unused?

 The primary reason is trust, not discoverability.
-Sales reps avoid marketing-produced content because they cannot verify whether claims within the content - pricing, competitive positioning, customer evidence, compliance status - are currently accurate.
-After experiencing even one incident of using stale content in front of a prospect, reps develop lasting distrust of the entire content library (SiriusDecisions / Highspot, 2024).
+Sales reps avoid marketing-produced content because they cannot verify whether claims within the content (including pricing, competitive positioning, and customer evidence) is currently accurate.
+After one incident with stale content, reps develop lasting distrust.

 How much does content waste cost B2B companies?